kgmann/visage_asr/docs/API_DOC.md

         "RecognitionResult": "ayihun da nɔ wa"
     }
 }
 ```

-On error we have something like this.
+On error we can have something like this.

 ```javascript
 {